 Well, guess what?
 It turns out, that beach bonfires ARE PERMITTED IN ATLANTIC BEACH.
 Have our Atlantic Beach mamas been holding out on us?!
 When we found out this information, we quickly planned a birthday celebration on the beach.
 (After receiving the invitation, several people responded, “oh that sounds fun, but you can’t do that.”)
-Haha, yes you can!
+As it turns out, yes you can!

 The first step to start planning your beach bonfire is to obtain a permit from the City of Atlantic Beach.
-This can be done through the City of Atlantic Beach website (click on the Recreation/Events tab at the top, then Permits/Rentals tab).
+First, visit the City of Atlantic Beach website (click on the Recreation/Events tab at the top, then Permits/Rentals tab).
 You can also easily obtain a permit in person at the Parks & Rec Department, located in the Adele Grage Community Center (the adorable white building next to Bull Park).
 We applied for our permit in person, since it was our first time.

 Here are some quick tips/regulations for planning your first beach bonfire in Atlantic Beach: